flowground/amazonaws-com-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateOrUpdateTags
-### <p>Creates or updates tags for the specified Auto Scaling group.</p> <p>When you specify a tag with a key that already exists, the operation overwrites the previous tag definition, and you do not get an error message.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html">Tagging Auto Scaling Groups and Instances</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p>
+<blockquote><p>Creates or updates tags for the specified Auto Scaling group.</p> <p>When you specify a tag with a key that already exists, the operation overwrites the previous tag definition, and you do not get an error message.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html">Tagging Auto Scaling Groups and Instances</a> in the <i>Amazon EC2 Auto Scaling User Guide</i>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_